- Inpatient Consults in the ICU and hospital floors (approximately 6 months)

-- Home Hospice (1.5 months with Visiting Nurses of NH and VT)
+- Home Hospice (1.5 months for MD/DO fellows and 0.75-1 month for APRN fellows with the Visiting Nurses of NH and VT

-- Inpatient Hospice Unit (2 months at Jack Byrne Center for Palliative and Hospice Care)
+- Inpatient Hospice Unit (2.5 months at the Jack Byrne Center for Palliative & Hospice Care)

 - Spirituality (0.5 month)